ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 Heroku is the deployment platform used for the projects in this class.
 Some of the scripts in the projects make use of the Heroku CLI.

-To install Heroku CLi, run the following command:
+To install Heroku CLI, run the following command:

 ```
 curl https://cli-assets.heroku.com/install.sh | sh
 ```

-Successfully running the above command should install the latest version of Node 14.
+Successfully running the above command should install the latest version of the Heroku CLI.
 To verify that the install was successful, run the following command:

 ```
 heroku --version